mindspore-ai/docs/install/mindspore_gpu_install_source_en.md

 ### Installing CUDA

-MindSpore GPU supports CUDA 10.1, CUDA 11.1 and CUDA 11.6.
+MindSpore GPU supports CUDA 11.1 and CUDA 11.6.
 NVIDIA officially shows a variety of installation methods.
 For details, please refer to [CUDA download page](https://developer.nvidia.com/cuda-toolkit-archive) and [CUDA installation guide](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html).
 The following only shows instructions for installing by runfile on Linux systems.

 Before installing CUDA, you need to run the following commands to install related dependencies.